FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-policies.md

 # Transaction Policies

-Transaction policies are rules that can govern how a transaction is processed, based off the transaction parameters that are passed to a transaction request.
+Transaction policies are rules that can govern how a transaction is processed, introduced by the [transaction parameters](./transaction-parameters.md) that you pass to a transaction request.
 The available policies are as follows:

 1. Gas Price - Maximum gas price for transaction.
 1. Witness Limit - The maximum amount of witness data allowed for the transaction.